Cold therapy (cryotherapy) is the application of ice or cold packs to treat sports and soft tissue injuries.

 - Reduces pain (pain gate theory)

 - The risk of cell death (also called necrosis) is reduced.
 This is because the rate of metabolism is reduced.

 Ice is usually applied to the injured site by means of a bag filled with crushed ice which is wrapped in a damp towel.
 The damp towel is essential as it forms a barrier between the bag of ice and the skin and reduces the risk of an “ice burn”.
 DO NOT leave the ice on for more than 15 minutes as you could cause an “ice burn”.
 A more detailed overview on the correct use of ice therapy and the indications for its use are available on the application page.

 There are a small number of areas that you should not apply ice to for various reasons.
 These are the neck, the outside bone of the elbow, the collarbone (upper end), the front of the hip (bony part) and the outer bone of the knee.
 The reason for this is there is a superficial nerve just below the skin in these areas that can be damaged by applying ice to it.
-Ice should also not be applied to the area of the kidneys which is just below the ribs towards the back.
-If in any doubt, consult a professional (physiotherapist/sports therapist/osteopath/chiropractor/doctor)
+Cold therapy should also not be applied to the area of the kidneys which is just below the ribs towards the back.
+If in any doubt, consult a professional.

 Applying compression to an injured area minimises swelling that forms after an injury in two ways and should be applied for the first 24 to 72 hours from the onset of injury.